Table of contents

 The language you use does not matter: our multilingual medical team can speak most languages and will be able to read the documents straight away.
 However, contrary to common belief, such documents are not always mandatory.
 If a patient has a minor injury or a simple diagnosis, information provided by family members are sufficient for us to arrange a flight.
 So please don’t wait until you have got the patient’s discharge notes or a letter from their doctor; get in touch with us as soon as possible, so we can arrange a swift air ambulance flight for your loved ones.
 We usually reassess the patient ourselves before taking off, so we don’t require this information from the hospital.

 Many physicians do not just feel responsible for a patient’s well-being at the hospital, but also during their transport home after being discharged.
 It is important to remember that not every hospital physician is familiar with the medical care that can be provided on air ambulance flights, which is why they declare patients ‘unfit for transport’ as a precautionary measure.
 This level of precaution is often unnecessary: first, it is only the doctors who accompany the patient on the flight who are responsible for the flight.
-They have years of experience of medical flights, and this makes them most qualified to assess a patient’s fitness to fly.
-Second, the extensive intensive care equipment on an air ambulance makes it possible to transport patients in a critical condition safely while guaranteeing high standards of medical care.
-Even if you or a family member have been deemed unfit to fly by staff at a foreign hospital, get in touch with us (by phone, email or using our contact form).
+They have years of experience of medical flights, and this makes them the most qualified to assess a patient’s fitness to fly.
+Secondly, the extensive intensive care equipment on an air ambulance makes it possible to transport patients in a critical condition safely while guaranteeing high standards of medical care.
+Even if you or a family member have been deemed unfit to fly by staff at a foreign hospital, get in touch with us (by phone, email or using our contact form) for a second opinion.